How much does it cost to clean air ducts?Get a free quote now

 - Factors that affect your air duct cleaning cost

 - How to find the right duct cleaner for your budget

 - How do I know my cleaner has done a good job?

 Find duct cleaners, fast

 Post a task with your price in mind, then get offers.

 It's free and takes only a minute.

 See how it works

-Air duct cleaning usually costs around $100, but it could be more or less depending on the number and type of ducts you have, plus how dirty they are, and the location of your home.
-You can often get a better deal by hiring a professional cleaner direct on Airtasker rather than a company or franchise who may charge upwards of $300 for a standard clean.
+Air duct cleaning usually costs around $375, but it could be more or less depending on the number and type of ducts you have, plus how dirty they are, and the location of your home.
+You can often get a better deal by hiring a professional cleaner direct on Airtasker rather than a company or franchise that may charge upwards of $500 for a standard clean.